dysemjay/dys-server-guide/guide.md

   One possible method of fixing this bug is by a SourceMod plugin that I wrote (sorry for the self plug).
 You can find the source code, and some documentation for it here: https://github.com/dysemjay/SayCommandFix

-* You may notice a number of intermittant server crashes for no clear reason.
+* You may notice a number of intermittent server crashes for no clear reason.
 These do not happen exceptionally often, and usually do not cause any long term problem, as the server can simply be started again by the srcds_run script.
-In my experience, they might occur once or twice a week, and the debugging information describes a segmentation fault ocurring in `<Name of server directory>/dystopia/bin/server_srv.so`.
+In my experience, they might occur once or twice a week, and the debugging information describes a segmentation fault occurring in `<Name of server directory>/dystopia/bin/server_srv.so`.
 Please feel free to offer any further insight on this.

 Useful Links